-The Corporation's operations include blended component units which are included in the Corporation's basic financial statements, in accordance with GASB 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statement No. 14 and No. 34.
-The Corporation includes these entities as blended component units as: (1) the Corporation and these entities have financial benefit and burden relationships and (2) the Corporation has operational responsibility for these entities.
+The Corporation's operations include blended component units which are included in the Corporation's basic financial statements, in compliance with GASB 61 The Financial Reporting Entity: Omnibus - an amendment of GASB Statement No. 14 and No. 34.
+These are legally separate entities of the Corporation with the same governing body as the Corporation for which the Corporation has operational responsibility and are controlled by the Corporation.
+There is a financial benefit/burden relationship between the Corporation and the component units since the Corporation is responsible for providing funding to the component units and the component unit's profits and losses shall be allocated to the Corporation.
 The blended component units include: